 Learn the Skills to Become a Computer Scientist at Noble Desktop

-Likewise, Noble Desktop offers a Python for Data Science Bootcamp where students will learn how to utilize Python for data science, including everything from data manipulation, analysis, and visualization, to working with libraries such as Pandas, NumPy, and Matplotlib.
-Students will use data science tools like Jupyter Notebooks and complete projects that demonstrate their Python and data science skills.
+Likewise, Noble Desktop offers a Python for Data Science Bootcamp where students will learn how to utilize Python for data science, including everything from data manipulation, analysis, and visualization to working with libraries such as Pandas, NumPy, and Matplotlib.
+Students will use data science tools like Jupyter Notebooks and complete projects that showcase their Python and data science skills.
 The bootcamp is designed for students who want to gain professional-level skills and experience hands-on projects that give them insight into the field.

 If you want to explore JavaScript over Python, Noble Desktop also offers a JavaScript Programming Bootcamp.
 Here, you can explore the various uses of JavaScript and learn its unique syntax, functions, and programming abilities.
-Students will learn how to write and debug code as well as apply JavaScript concepts to real-world scenarios, like developing websites, manipulating Document Object Models, and handling different browser elements.
+Students will learn how to write and debug code as well as apply JavaScript concepts to real-world scenarios, like developing websites, manipulating the Document Object Model (DOM), and handling different browser elements.
 Understanding how to use JavaScript can lead to creating responsive and unique web pages that operate at maximum capacity.
 This course can help you build a solid foundation that can be built upon for years to come.